All articles

 About Diningprint

 Diningprint is a custom disposable tableware supplier serving restaurants, cafés, hotels, and food distributors worldwide.
-We produce all three wood types — bamboo, birchwood, and aspen — with FSC, FDA, BSCI, SGS, and BRC certifications, backed by Tenglong Wood Products Co., Ltd. (est. 2000), exporting to 60+ countries across four continents.
+We source all three wood types — bamboo, birchwood, and aspen — through audited production routes with FSC, FDA, BSCI, SGS, and BRC documentation available by product route, backed by factory-direct coordination experience since 2000.

 Not sure which wood is right for your brand?
 Try our chopstick customizer to preview your logo on real product photography, or request a sample kit to feel each wood type in person.